Jacoby Brissett: Professional career

-New England Patriots
+New England Patriots (first stint)

-Brissett was selected by the New England Patriots in the third round with the 91st overall pick in the 2016 NFL Draft.
+Brissett was selected by the New England Patriots in the third round with the 91st overall pick in the 2016 NFL draft.
 He was the fifth quarterback to be selected that year.
 He was the only player selected in the 2016 draft who declined to hire an agent.
 On June 16, 2016, Brissett signed a four-year rookie contract with the Patriots, a contract he negotiated on his own.

 Brissett played in his first regular season game on September 18, 2016, after starter Jimmy Garoppolo left the Patriots' Week 2 game against the Miami Dolphins after suffering a shoulder injury.
 The Patriots were leading 21–0 at the time, and Brissett finished the game completing 6-of-9 passes for 92 passing yards as the Patriots won 31–24.
 The next week, Brissett made his first career start against the Houston Texans, completing 11-of-19 passes for 103 yards and carrying the ball eight times for 48 yards including a 27-yard touchdown run in a 27–0 victory.
 He became the first African-American quarterback to start for the Patriots.
 Brissett injured his thumb in the game against the Texans, but started the following week in a 16–0 loss to the Buffalo Bills.
 Because the Patriots needed a roster spot for Tom Brady after Brady's Deflategate suspension had ended, Brissett was placed on injured reserve on October 7, 2016, after having thumb surgery.
 The Patriots activated Brissett from the injured reserve list; he began practicing on November 30, 2016, and was activated to the 53-man roster on December 21, 2016.
 He was inactive for all of the Patriots' remaining games, including Super Bowl LI, which the Patriots won 34–28 over the Atlanta Falcons.